 Google Optimize allows you to test variants of web pages and see how they perform against an objective that you specify.
 It monitors the performance of your experiment, and tells you which variant is best.

 Before you begin this configuration in Tag Manager, ensure that your web page code is ready to handle Google Optimize tags:

 - Install the Optimize page-hiding snippet on pages where Optimize will be deployed.

 dataLayerdeclarations appear before the Optimize page-hiding snippet and Tag Manager container snippet.
 Learn more.

 - Click Tags New.

 - Click Tag Configuration Google Optimize.

-- Check the box to fire a tag before this tag fires, and select your Google Optimize tag as a “Setup Tag”.
+- Check the box to fire a tag before this tag fires.
+Under the Setup Tag heading, click the menu and select the desired Optimize tag.

-- Click to Save your Google Analytics Page View tag, and repeat on any other Google Analytics Page View tags as relevant.
+- Save your tag configuration and repeat on any other Google Analytics Page View tags as needed.

 - Publish your Tag Manager container for the changes to take effect.